THUCBIMS/Awesome-AIGC4AEC/README.md

 # Awesome-AIGC4AEC
-Collecting papers about AIGC applications in AEC.
+Collecting papers about **potential** AIGC applications in the AEC industry.

 ## Object Scale